Written by Karen Selby, RN | Edited By Walter Pacheco | Last Update: August 29, 2024

 • Only surgical candidates are eligible for NIPEC

-NIPEC is an exciting new treatment and may represent the future of peritoneal mesothelioma therapy.
-Combining long-term NIPEC with other chemotherapy washes has led to improved survival rates, but more research is still needed.
+NIPEC is an exciting new treatment that may represent the future of peritoneal mesothelioma therapy.
+Combining long-term NIPEC with other chemotherapy washes has improved survival rates, but more research is still needed.

 Researchers and specialists will continue to evaluate NIPEC for safety and effectiveness until the procedure becomes widely available.